sharrmeen/CueSense/README.md

 ```

 ### 2. Environment Configuration
 #### Create a .env file in the backend root.
-You should use the provided .env.example as a template to ensure all required variables are present without exposing sensitive credentials in version control.
+You can use the provided .env.example as a template to ensure all required variables are present.

 ```